thenoseman/vim_config/README.markdown

 + `update_all_submodules_to_head` script that updates all submodules and creates a commit for those updates
 + `renew_php_functionlist` script to update the PHP-OmniComplete Function list from the PHP SVN Repository
 + DiffOrig Function (:DiffOrig) to show the changes made to the current *unsaved* buffer
++ Use `:Unshouldify` to remove 'should' from rspec files

 # Plugins:
 ## [Ack.vim](http://github.com/kronn/ack.vim)